 A large-scale, mixed-method stud, conducted in collaboration with the American Council on the Teaching of Foreign Languages (ACTFL), to investigate the alignment of postsecondary student goals with the goals of the National Standards for Foreign Language Learning (Standards).
 The study includes responses from 16,529 students at 11 postsecondary institutions across the United States, with interviews from 200 students at two of these institutions.
 The first research to examine learner perspectives with regard to the Standards, the study considers (a) whether college students have goals consistent with the Standards, (b) whether they expect to reach these goals during their formal language study, (c) whether these goals and expectations differ for first-year and second-year language students, (d) whether they differ for students of more and less commonly taught languages, (e) whether students understand the Standards and see the five goal areas as interrelated or in terms of hierarchies of priorities, and (f) how the Standards might encourage student reflection, especially regarding the relationships among language, culture, and thought.

 Magnan, S., Murphy, D. & Sahakyan, N. Goals of Collegiate Learners and the Standards for Foreign Language Learning.
-Book manuscript submitted to the Modern Language Journal Monograph Series.
+Modern Language Journal Monograph Series.

 Magnan, S., Murphy, D., Sahakyan, N., & Kim, S. (2012).
 Student Goals, Expectations, and the Standards for Foreign Language Learning.
 Foreign Language Annals, 45, 2, 170-192.